camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 ---

-A script task is an automated activity.
-When a process execution arrives at the script task, the corresponding script is executed.
+A Script Task is an automated activity.
+When a process execution arrives at the Script Task, the corresponding script is executed.

 {{< bpmn-symbol type="script-task" >}}

-A script task is defined by specifying the script and the scriptFormat.
+A Script Task is defined by specifying the script and the scriptFormat.

 ```xml
 <scriptTask id="theScriptTask" name="Execute script" scriptFormat="groovy">